kunjee17/kunjee17.github.io/Snow/_posts/2014-02-05-should-i-write-more-poems.md

 I do write sometimes, but that is all personal on personal request.
 And I will not say that poem too.
 They are just few lines, I crafted for person requested.
 Like few hand picked words, that's it.

 But over the time I got request to write more poems.
-So, I decided to take a course at [coursera](https://class.coursera.org/songwriting-004) and with that I like to take opinion poll.
+So, I decided to take a course at [coursera](https://class.coursera.org/songwriting-004) and with that I like to take opinion of others.

 > Should I write more poems?

 Please write whatever you think in comments.
-Will make decision based on that.
+And help me to make a decision.